Gemei/BlazorTrafficProcessor/README.md

   * The right-hand editor is for the results of the conversion
   * A drop-down menu on the bottom of the window lets you select "Blazor->JSON" or "JSON->Blazor"
   * The Serialize/Deserialize button at the top is how you trigger the conversion
-* Right-click menu option called "Send body to BTP tab"
+* Right-click menu option called "Send body to BTP tab" (Only works for HTTP history at the moment)
   * You can right-click any request or response and select "Extensions" -> "BlazorTrafficProcessor" -> "Send body to BTP tab"
   * This sends either the selected request or response body to the BTP tab, so you don't have to worry about copying/pasting raw bytes

+** Note: When using WebSockets the extension only highlights below functions
+* BeginInvokeDotNetFromJS
+* ReceiveJSDataChunk
+* ReceiveByteArray
+* StartCircuit
+* ConnectCircuit

+At the moment there is no user friendly way to change the default highlight filters, but I might add it in the future as part of the UI for this extension.

+You can learn about other BlazorPack functions here: https://github.com/dotnet/aspnetcore/blob/main/src/Components/Server/src/ComponentHub.cs

 ## Downgrade Explained (WS -> HTTP)
 Blazor server normally communicates via WebSockets, though it supports other protocols such as LongPolling over HTTP.